OyBcSt/cgem-schism/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem_A6.ipynb)

-## Changing things in Binder
+## Remember to save locally!
-Using Binder, you can actually modify code/makefile and recompile, change the namelists, add to the Python library or the Notebooks...
+Using Binder, you can actually modify the code or makefile and recompile, change the namelists, add to the Python library or the Notebooks...

 If you make changes, figure out some good parameters, or develop new Python code to look at stuff, SAVE your work locally!
 The Notebooks, nml files, cgem.py, everything new you created will disappear forever when Binder stops.